 Yes, because the EPA wants to leave the door open for technologies that may be developed in the future.
 The alternative amalgam removal device must meet the following requirements:

 All dental facilities, including those exempted from the rule, must submit a one-time Compliance Report.
-Dental facilities operating before June 14, 2017, must submit to local sanitation agencies a one-time Compliance Report no later than 90 days after Oct.
-12, 2020, or 90 days after a transfer of ownership.
-Dental facilities starting on or after June 14, 2017, must submit a one-time Compliance Report no later than 90 days following discharge to the sanitary sewer system.
+New Dental facilities must submit a one-time Compliance Report no later than 90 days following discharge to the sanitary sewer system.

 The EPA did not develop a specific Compliance Report form, but has specified what must be included in it.